 Good to know before you go

-- Tipping at restaurants is usually not needed; you’ll likely find that a service charge has already been added to your bill.
+- Tipping at restaurants is usually unnecessary; you’ll likely find that a service charge has already been added to your bill.
 You can leave a little more if you’re extra happy with the service.
 If you are unsure if a service charge has been included, you can tip your server 10 percent of the total bill.
 At bars and pubs, tipping is uncommon.
-Housekeeping services the usual rule is 1-2 euros per night and for a bell person 1 euro per bag.
+For housekeeping services, the usual rule is 1-2 euros per night, and for a bell person, 1 euro per bag.
 If the hotel is small and staffed directly by the owners, such as a small bed and breakfast, no tipping is expected.
 Taxi drivers and car services in Ireland are generally not expecting a tip, but you can round up your fare to the nearest even amount if you like.

 - Northern Ireland accepts credit cards everywhere.

 - Overall, clothing is casual and well kept, so you will find them often wearing jeans and comfortable shoes.

 - Driving is on the left side of the road.
 Don’t let that scare you.
 It becomes second nature quickly.
 Without a car, you will miss so much.
 The roads are good, with many high-speed highways and without tolls.
 The backcountry is easy to navigate, but it is rural, so you come across slow-moving machinery or cows on the road.

 - While in Belfast, stop at The Crown Liquor Saloon, also known as the Crown Bar.
 We made a stop there, and it was fantastic.
 What a treat for the eyes with its elaborate tiling, stained glass, and woodwork by Italian craftsman.
 Built-in 1826 and refurbished in 1885, it is a true example of a Victorian gin palace and one of Northern Ireland’s best-known pubs.
 Grab some grub, sit back, and absorb this magical step back in time.